GreenleafLab/motifmatchr/README.md

+---

 # motifmatchr

+## Introduction

-motifmatch is an R package for fast motif matching, using C++ code from the MOODS library.
+motifmatchr is an R package for fast motif matching, using C++ code from the MOODS library.
 The MOODS library was developed by Pasi Rastas, Janne Korhonen, and Petri Martinmäki.
 The core C++ library from MOODs version MOODS 1.9.3 code has been included in this repository.

 ## Installation